gittuf/gittuf/docs/cli/gittuf_trust_update-root-threshold.md

 ## gittuf trust update-root-threshold

-Update Root threshold in the gittuf root of trust (developer mode only, set GITTUF_DEV=1)
+Update Root threshold in the gittuf root of trust

 ### Synopsis

 This command allows users to update the threshold of valid signatures required for the root of trust.

-DO NOT USE until policy-staging is working, so that multiple developers can sequentially sign the policy metadata.
-Until then, this command is available in developer mode only, set GITTUF_DEV=1 to use.

 ```
 gittuf trust update-root-threshold [flags]